 How much does it cost?

-Nothing.
-Your smart meter will be installed by your energy supplier at no charge to you.
-The cost of the roll out is covered already in your energy bill - the same way that installation and maintenance of traditional meters is.
+There is no direct cost to you.
+Your smart meter will be installed by your energy supplier, and the cost of the roll out is covered already in your energy bill - the same way that installation and maintenance of traditional meters is.

 Can I switch supplier if I have a smart meter?